ConceptualCode/bike-sharing-pattern-predictor/README.md

 - Imported necessary libraries
 - Loaded and preprocessed the data
 - Built the neural network and set the hyperparameters
-- Implimented forward and backward pass
+- Implemented forward and backward pass
 - Trained it and made the predictions